PierreDuc/ts-method-cache/README.md

       "compilerOptions": {
         ...
         "emitDecoratorMetadata": true,
-        "experimentalDecorators": true,
+        "experimentalDecorators": true
-        ...
       }

-## Limitations

-It's not possible to store complex objects using `StorageCache` or `SessionCache`.
-If the object stored has methods or any other fancy stuff, this will likely not work.
-You can however store objects with cyclic dependencies, parsing is done using CircularJSON.

-As for now, the only complex return type possible for cache based on Storage is `Promise`.
+    }

 ## Installation

 Install the module using npm:

     npm install ts-method-cache --save

+## Examples

+### Simple usage:

+    import {MemoryCache} from "ts-method-cache";

+    export class HttpServiceWithCache {

+        @MemoryCache()
+        public getBar(foo: string): Promise<string> {
+           return Promise.resolve(stuff + 'bar');
+        }

+    }

+>No changes are needed inside your code to cache the returned value.
+Only add the decorator to your method, and the return value is cached

+## Limitations

+It's not possible to store complex objects using `StorageCache` or `SessionCache`, like it is using `MemoryCache`.
+If the object stored has methods or any other fancy stuff, this will likely not work.
+You can however store objects with cyclic dependencies, because parsing is done using CircularJSON.

+As for now, the only complex return types possible for cache based on Storage is `Promise` and `Observable`.
+By using `Observable` the value gets immediately emitted during a `.subscribe()`

-## Usage/API
+## API

 ### `CacheType`